dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

     * Actions (ActionModel)
       * Parameters (ParameterModel)

 Each level of the model has access to a common `Properties` collection, and lower levels can access and overwrite property values set by higher levels in the hierarchy.
 The properties are persisted to the <xref:Microsoft.AspNetCore.Mvc.Abstractions.ActionDescriptor.Properties?displayProperty=nameWithType> when the actions are created.
-Then when a request is being handled, any properties a convention added or modified can be accessed through `ActionContext.ActionDescriptor.Properties`.
+Then when a request is being handled, any properties a convention added or modified can be accessed through <xref:Microsoft.AspNetCore.Mvc.ActionContext.ActionDescriptor?displayProperty=nameWithType>.
 Using properties is a great way to configure filters, model binders, and other app model aspects on a per-action basis.

 > [!NOTE]
-> The `ActionDescriptor.Properties` collection isn't thread safe (for writes) once app startup has finished.
+> The <xref:Microsoft.AspNetCore.Mvc.Abstractions.ActionDescriptor.Properties?displayProperty=nameWithType> collection isn't thread safe (for writes) after app startup.
 Conventions are the best way to safely add data to this collection.

 ASP.NET Core MVC loads the application model using a provider pattern, defined by the <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IApplicationModelProvider> interface.
 This section covers some of the internal implementation details of how this provider functions.
-This is an advanced topic - most apps that leverage the application model should do so by working with conventions.
+Use of the provider pattern is an advanced subject, primarily for framework use.
+Most apps should use conventions, not the provider pattern.

-Implementations of the `IApplicationModelProvider` interface "wrap" one another, with each implementation calling <xref:Microsoft.AspNetCore.Mvc.Abstractions.IActionInvokerProvider.OnProvidersExecuting%2A> in ascending order based on its <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IApplicationModelProvider.Order> property.
+Implementations of the <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IApplicationModelProvider> interface "wrap" one another, where each implementation calls <xref:Microsoft.AspNetCore.Mvc.Abstractions.IActionInvokerProvider.OnProvidersExecuting%2A> in ascending order based on its <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IApplicationModelProvider.Order> property.
 The <xref:Microsoft.AspNetCore.Mvc.Abstractions.IActionInvokerProvider.OnProvidersExecuted%2A> method is then called in reverse order.
 The framework defines several providers:

 First (`Order=-1000`):